spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/content-items/references/reference-information-content-item-widgets-types.md

   - /docs/en/content-item-widgets-types-reference-information
 ---

-This topic contains the reference information you need to know when working with content item widgets in the **Content Management > Pages/Blocks > Edit Placeholders** section.
+This topic contains the reference information you need to know when working with content item widgets in the **Content Management&nbsp;<span aria-label="and then">></span> Pages/Blocks&nbsp;<span aria-label="and then">></span> Edit Placeholders** section.

 ## Banner content item widget

-The widget allows you to display a Banner content item on the defined sections of a page or block.
+The widget lets you display a Banner content item on the defined sections of a page or block.

 **Use case example:** The widget might be used to display a banner to promote products of a specific brand or hold a marketing campaign on the website.